ZBA > Mumbai, India > Firm Profile

 - Advised Indian Railways Finance Corporation under the global medium-term note programme.

 ZBA > Firm Profile

 ZBA is a client centric law firm providing international quality Indian legal services.
-We advise leading businesses of today and tomorrow which operate in India.
+We advise leading businesses which operate in India.
 We are known for advising on complex, strategic and reputation critical matters for our clients.
 This is where our quality of expertise, knowledge, tactics and depth of experience delivers the greatest impact and value.